techdada/entertain-gerbera-importer/README.md

 Usage:

 Copy config.properties.sample to config.properties.

 Enter your database user/pass/name/host details

 Adapt, if needed, the PLS link.

-If you have a rtp proxy which needs to be used adapt its address, otherwise leave it empty To attach the URL objects to a node within Gerbera, there are two options:
+If you have a rtp proxy which needs to be used adapt its address, otherwise leave it empty.

+To attach the URL objects to a node within Gerbera, there are two options:

 1. Create node Videos->T-Entertain using the Gerbera web interface
 2. Create any other node using the web interface, and find out its ID.
 Enter this ID as pls_nodeid= in the properties file.

-When all is configured, run the script by using php entertain-importer.php
+When all is configured, run the script by using

+php entertain-importer.php